siesta-project/aiida_siesta_plugin/aiida_siesta/docs/plugins/stm.rst

 Supported Siesta versions
 -------------------------

-At least 4.0.1 of the 4.0 series, and 4.1-b3 of the 4.1
+At least 4.0.1 of the 4.0 series, 4.1-b3 of the 4.1 series and the MaX-1.0 release,
-series, which can be found in the development platform (https://gitlab.com/siesta-project/siesta)
+which can be found in the development platform (https://gitlab.com/siesta-project/siesta).

 Inputs
 ------